svrooij/teams-monitor/README.md

 2. (optional) Set the Team token in environment `TEAMS_TOKEN`
 3. Run the tool `teams-monitor {teams-token-here} --webhook {url-here}`

+This app needs either `.NET6` or `.NET7` installed on your machine.

 ## What does Teams Monitor do?

-It [connects](#teams-has-a-local-api) to Teams and allows you to send the realtime data from your Teams client to any server.
+It [connects](#teams-has-a-local-api) to Teams and allows you to send the realtime data from your Teams client to any server (flowchart only displays at github).

 ```mermaid
 flowchart LR